nycu-caslab/OSC-RISCV-Web/labs/lab0.rst

 From ELF to Kernel Image
 ########################

-VF2's bootloader cannot load ELF files.
+The OS kernel is initially compiled as an ELF file.
-Hence, you need to convert the ELF file to a raw binary image.
+We typically convert it into a raw binary image to prepare it for inclusion in a FIT image.
-You can use ``objcopy`` to convert ELF files to raw binary.
+This can be done using ``objcopy``:

 .. code-block::